 - Use hands and arms for simple grasping, pushing and pulling to sweep and mop.

 - Perform tasks requiring actions of muscles or groups of muscles to walk, stoop, bend, lift and to carry objects.

-- Speak clearly and make self understood in face-to-face interactions
+- Speak clearly and make yourself understood in face-to-face interactions.

-- See objects closely to read directions, instructions, perform documentation, etc.
+- See objects closely to read directions, instructions, chemical warnings, etc.

 - Hear normal sounds and voices with some background noise to receive verbal instructions, answer telephones, communicate with others, etc.

 - Vacuum (upright and hand-held), edger, mop, broom and other floor cleaning machines

 - Motorized vehicle (i.e., lawn tractor, golf cart, snow removal equipment)